alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 Note that for whatever reason if you decide not to publish your module on npm, the npm package format provides value in itself in both portability and ease of installation.

-For example, you can install packages directly from Github, and even specify a tag, sha, or branch if you want.
+You can install packages directly from Github, and even specify

+1. a tag,
+2. a sha, or
+3. branch

+if you want.

     npm install git://github.com/brentertz/scapegoat.git
     npm install git://github.com/brentertz/scapegoat.git#0.1.0